 $75 for any combination of three events, members only

 No Refunds Will be Given for One-Time Events Purchased Within a Discounted Bundle

 Non-member - $35

 One-time guest pass, Member or Non-member at the door - $35.

 About the Instructor

 David Head, PhD, teaches history at the University of Central Florida.
-He is the author of Privateers of the Americas: Spanish American Privateering from the United State in the Early Republic (Georgia, 2015) and editor of two works: Encyclopedia of the Atlantic World (ABC-CLIO, 2017) and The Golden Age of Piracy (Georgia, 20818).
-His newest book, A Crisis of Peace: George Washington, the Newburgh Conspiracy, and the Fate of the American Revolution, will be published by Pegasus Books in December 2019.
-He received his PhD in history from the University at Buffalo.
+An expert on early America, he is the author of two books: Privateers of the Americas: Spanish American Privateering from the United State in the Early Republic (Georgia, 2015) and A Crisis of Peace: George Washington, the Newburgh Conspiracy, and the Fate of the American Revolution (Pegasus Books, 2019).
+He is also the editor of two works: Encyclopedia of the Atlantic World (ABC-CLIO, 2017) and The Golden Age of Piracy (Georgia, 20818).
+An native of Western New York, Head earned his bachelor's degree in history from Niagara University and his doctoral degree in history from the University at Buffalo.